European-XFEL/EXtra-data/docs/data_format.rst

 ``RUN`` holds a complete duplicate of the ``CONTROL`` hierarchy, but each pair of ``timestamp`` and ``value`` contain only one entry taken at the start of the run.
 All datasets continue to be vectors, so even for scalar values the first dimension has length 1.
+It may also contain additional keys not present in ``CONTROL``, e.g. whose values either do not change or is not relevant across trains.

 INSTRUMENT
 ~~~~~~~~~~

+TODO
 For each *INSTRUMENT* entry in ``METADATA/dataSourceId``, there is a group with
 that name in the file.
-All these datasets have the same length in the first dimension: this represents the successive readings taken.
-The slices defined by the corresponding datasets in *INDEX* work on this dimension.
+All these datasets have the same length in the first dimension:
+this represents the successive readings taken.
+The slices defined by the corresponding
+datasets in *INDEX* work on this dimension.

 Format versions
 ---------------